mrijken/file_reader/README.md

 ## Archives

 Also files in archives can be accessed.
-Whether you call the archive directly:

     >>> path = file_reader.hosts.package.PythonPackage("file_reader") / "assets" / "test.zip" / "folder" / "file3.txt"
     >>> "file3" in path.read_text()
     True

-or indirectly via a hash:
+When a path element has one of the known archive extensions, it will be read as an archive:

+- .tar (tar)
+- .tgz (tar)
+- .tar.gz (tar)
+- .zip (zip)
+- .dep (zip)

 ## FAQ